Skip to content

 Ingesting from dataframes

-If you prefer to initially manipulate your data in a dataframe before converting into a graph, you can easily hand this directly to Raphtory once your preprocessing is complete.
+If you prefer to initially manipulate your data in a dataframe before converting into a graph, Raphtory can directly ingest dataframes, converting these into node and edge updates.

 Creating a graph from dataframes

-In the example below we are ingesting some network traffic data looking at different types of interactions between servers.
-In the first half of the code we ingest information about the servers and their interactions into two dataframes and make some changes to the timestamp column such that its handled in milliseconds not nanoseconds.
-The two dataframes are then printed out so you can see the headers and values.
+In the example below we are ingesting some network traffic data which includes different types of interactions between servers.
+In this first half of the code we read the data from disk into two dataframes, one for the server information (nodes) and one for the server interactions (edges).
+We then convert the timestamp column to datetime objects.
+Finally, the two dataframes are printed out so you can see the headers and values.

 from raphtory import Graph